Beyond Pessimism: Offline Learning in KL-regularized Games: Proofs for Section

-\end{lemma} We now proceed to the proof of the optimization error bound. \begin{proof}[Proof of Lemma~\ref{lem:opt_error}] The proof proceeds by analyzing the iterates pointwise for each context $x$ and then taking the expectation.
+which proves the claim. \end{proof} We now proceed to the proof of the optimization error bound. \begin{proof}[Proof of Lemma~\ref{lem:opt_error}] The proof proceeds by analyzing the iterates pointwise for each context $x$ and then taking the expectation.